jython/book/sandbox/functions.rst

   [1, 2, 3, 1, 2, 3]

 Further simplifying things is the fact that all parameters in Python are passed by reference.
-This is identical to how Java does it.
+This is identical to how Java does it with object parameters.
 (Java does support passing unboxed primitive types by value, however, there are no such entities in Python.)

 XXX more on *args, **kwargs

+XXX accessing function params through introspection - let's discuss this later

 Function Body
 ~~~~~~~~~~~~~

-XXX more general stuff on function bodies
-XXX currently limits of 64K java bytecode instructions when compiled. this will be relaxed in a future version

-XXX local variables - extend this with discussion
+Typically when writing a function, it makes sense to start with a
+sequence of statements and just try it out in a console.
+Or maybe just
+write a short script in an editor.
+The idea is to just to prove a path
+and answer such questions as, "Does this API work as expect it to?"
+Because top-level code in a console or script works just like it does
+in a function, it's easy to later isolate this code in a function body
+and then package it as a function (or as a method as part of a
+class).
+The ease of doing this style of development is one aspect that
+makes Python such a joy to program in.
+And of course in the Jython
+implementation, it's easy to do that within the context of any Java
+library.

+So what can go in a function body?
+Pretty much anything, including
+material that we will cover later in this book.
+You can even define
+functions or use import, within the scope of a function.
+Compiler
+directives, through ``from __future__ import whatever``, are the one
+exception.

+But usually you will use a more limited repetoire of statements.
+In
+``times2``, we use the ``return`` statement to exit the function with
+that value.
+If ``return`` is not specified, ``None`` is
+returned.
+There is no equivalent to a ``void`` method in Java; every
+function in Python does return a value.

-XXX global variables
+XXX transition

 An empty function still needs something in its body.
 You can use the
 ``pass`` statement::